next-adv/angular-core/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.

+# Usage of this library in development
+1. Clone the library in your workspace, NOT inside your main project!
+2. In the library folder run `npm link` inside the '/dist/PACKAGE_NAME' folder
+3. In your main project root folder run `npm link PACKAGE_NAME`
+4. In the library folder run `ng build --watch`
+5. In your main project root folder run `ng serve` or `ionic serve`

+Now the main project will be sym-linked to the library, and when you make some change inn the library, the main project will naturally reaload itself!

+When your developing in the library is terminated and you want to publish to _npm_, do `npm publish`.
+If you miss this, production software won't get the updated library!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.